About Natural Childbirth at NH+C

 During prenatal care and childbirth, we will:

 - provide natural, holistic care

 - empower you to make the choices you want for your pregnancy and birth

-- offer natural alternatives for pain management and encourage movement and different labor positions, labor in shower or tub, massage, aromatherapy, birthing balls
+- offer natural alternatives for pain management such as encouraging movement and different labor positions, labor in shower or tub, massage, aromatherapy, birthing balls

-- support your decisions regarding medication in labor and self-administered nitrous oxide, IV medications, and epidural are available
+- support your decisions regarding medication in labor.
+Self-administered nitrous oxide, IV medications, and epidural are available.

 The Women's Health Team

-The Women’s Health team is made up of OB/GYN doctors and midwives, a maternal fetal medicine specialist for high-risk pregnancies, nurses, nutritionists and radiologists who all support providing a natural childbirth.
+The Women’s Health team is made up of OB/GYN doctors, advanced practice providers, midwives, a maternal fetal medicine specialist for high-risk pregnancies, nurses, nutritionists and radiologists who all support providing a natural childbirth.
 The care amongst the team is seamless and you can feel confident that whomever you meet will honor your choices.
 Learn more about midwife services.

 When you’re trying to get pregnant, your provider can help you figure out your optimal fertility days which can shorten the amount of time it takes you to get pregnant.
 Your pre-conception health assessment might include conversations about nutrition, weight, mental health, sexuality, exercises to consider and to avoid, supplements and prenatal vitamins, infectious disease prevention, and genetic history considerations.